 Queen Nehellenia was still evil in the anime, but only because she was misled, and she was eventually redeemed and granted a second chance at life in Stars.
 In the manga, she was evil incarnate (a spawn of Chaos), responsible for the death of the Moon Kingdom and the current calamity, and was destroyed by Usagi and Mamoru.

-Mamoru is a college student (meaning at absolute youngest, he's 18) and Usagi is a middle school student of 14 at the start of the show.
-They are a couple.
+Mamoru is a college student (meaning at his absolute youngest, he'd be 18) and Usagi is a middle school student of 14 at the start of the show.
+They are a couple (and the American dub did next to nothing to tone it down).
 Mamoru also dated Rei (same age gap) briefly in the first series and nobody bats an eye.
 Such serious age gaps between love interests are quite common in anime and manga made around the same time period (see also Glass No Kamen and Yawara!
-A Fashionable Judo Girl), and for that matter, are entirely legally and at worst mildly scandalous in Japan.
-However, in most of the world where the show actually got localized, Mamoru would be arrested for this.
+A Fashionable Judo Girl), and for that matter, are entirely legal and at worst mildly scandalous in Japan.
+However, in most of the world where the show actually got localized (America especially), Mamoru would be considered a pedophilenote (technically an ephebophile, since Usagi and Raye have obviously hit puberty) and busted on lewd conduct with a minor charges.

 In the manga, the two are much closer in age – Mamoru is in high school when he starts out, and doesn't enter college until the final story arc.
 Usagi entered high school at the start of the Dead Moon Circus arc in the manga, thus keeping their gap not quite so extreme.